How to Read a Dog Food Label

 “Manufactured for” indicates that Solid Gold did not actually make the food, but the bag does not tell us who actually manufactured it.
 (Although Solid Gold is a good brand, this proves the point that the guidelines are not enforced since technically they are supposed to tell us this information on the bag.)

 We also found that all of the ingredients are from the U.S. except for the lamb (New Zealand), potato protein (Europe but not the Netherlands) and tuna (Thailand).
-No China, no Netherlands – check.
+No China, no Netherlands (as discussed on our Dog Food Recall page) – check.

 dog food label